 Removing the Restriction

-To remove or disable the restriction, you will need Windows 10 to show you the warning window then click the “see how” link where it will provide a special link to the Windows App Store and to login with a Microsoft Account (which is required when you plan on installing Microsoft Whiteboard) and other programs.
-You do not have to have an account of your own and can borrow from a family member.
-I have had clients that do not yet want to create an account and I have used mine to remove the restriction.
-Just remember to sign out the borrowed account when done.
+Easy Way: To simply remove or disable the restriction, you will need Windows 10 to show you the warning window then click the “see how” link where it will provide a special link to the Windows App Store and to login with a Microsoft Account (which is required when you plan on installing Microsoft Whiteboard) and other programs.
+This is where the next problem arises as most professors do not have or want to create an account.
+If you fall into the same category, not that you do not have to have an account of your own and can borrow from a family member.
+I have had clients with HP laptops that do not yet want to create a Microsoft account and I have used mine to remove the restriction.
+Just remember to sign out or disassociate the borrowed account when done so the device does not remain listed to that account.

 Enabling the Restriction